Category Archives: Drinking on the Last Frontier

 Filed under beer, Drinking on the Last Frontier

-Drinking on the Last Frontier: 2nd fest at its best — Attendees raise glass to Rotary’s Kenai Peninsula Beer Festival
+Drinking on the Last Frontier: Cheers to beer culture — Kenai Peninsula Beer Festival toasts growth in craft brewing

 By Bill Howell, for the Redoubt Reporter